gocodezhang/Questions/README.md

 ### System Architecture
 ![system-diagram]

-**Question & Answer API** is deployed and live in the AWS cloud environment.
+**Question & Answer Microservice** is deployed and live in the AWS cloud environment.
 The system consists of 4 EC2 instances where
 1. One single EC2 instance is for Question & Answer database built with ```PostgreSQL```
    * It contains ETL processes and leverage indexing to maximize the read speed
 2. Two EC2 instances are used as the servers to response to client requests.